Disposable face mask buying guide

 It depends on the pack size, as this ranges significantly from packs of four to 200, at pharmacies and in the thousands on online marketplaces.

-Broadly, price per mask works out at about 35p in the largest bulk packs (some retailers are selling 300-piece bundles).
+For blue surgical masks, price per mask works out at about 35p in the largest bulk packs (some retailers are selling 300-piece bundles).
 You'll pay more for a smaller pack - around 80p per mask.

 At the supermarkets, packs of between four and 10 will cost you about £2 to £3.